Ghali (ship)

 A "galley" from Madura, 1601.
 Notice the raised fighting platform, three forward-facing cannons, and at least one swivel gun located near the aft of the ship.
 It may be a rather awkward depiction of a lancaran or a comparable vessel.

-Ghali, gali, or gale are a type of galley-like ships from the Nusantara archipelago.
+Ghali, gali, or gale are a type of galley-like ships from the Malay archipelago.
 This type of ship only appeared after the 1530s.
 Before the appearance of this type of ship, several native galley-like ships already existed in the archipelago, some with outriggers.
 The design of ghali is the result of the impact made by Mediterranean shipbuilding techniques on native shipbuilding, introduced particularly by Arabs, Persians, Ottoman Turks, and Portuguese.
 The terms may also refer to Mediterranean vessels built by local people, or native vessels with Mediterranean influence.

 Etymology

 The word ghali and its variation come from the Portuguese word galé, which means galley.
 The reason for the addition of the letter h is because it is written in Malay texts using jawi script, with an initial ghain (غ) as in ghurab.